CoachKey/nerdvibes/README.md

 1st project with The Odin project where we are building a site from scratch.
+TOP provides us with a layout and then we attempt to code the layout as close as possible.